 Family History Resources

 Our Computer Resources include free access to Ancestry Library Edition (within the library) and Heritage Quest (available also from your home).
-Hundreds of other websites can be searched on our internet computers reserved for genealogy research.
-You may also bring your laptop and use our free WiFi.
+You may also bring your laptop and use our free Wi-Fi.

 Special Local Resources

-Bulloch County obituaries from the mid 1970’s to the present are available in an alphabetical card file.
-Older obituaries from 1900 to 1950 are indexed and abstracted in book form.
-And, if we can locate the death date in the Georgia Death Index (1919 – 1998), we can look for the obituary in the microfilmed Bulloch County Newspapers.
+Bulloch County obituaries from the mid-1970’s to the present are available in an alphabetical card file in the library.If we can locate the death date in the Georgia Death Index (1919 – 1998), we can look for the obituary in the microfilmed Bulloch County Newspapers.